russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 9. 'It Didn't Start With You: How Inherited Family Trauma Shapes Who We Are and How to End the Cycle' by Mark Wolynn

-Mark Wolynn’s ‘It Didn’t Start With You’ explores the concept of inherited family trauma and its impact on individuals.
-Wolynn emphasizes that unresolved issues can manifest in descendants, affecting their mental and emotional health.
-The book provides self-inventories and tools for self-discovery, helping readers understand their family history and its influence on their present lives.
+Mark Wolynn's 'It Didn't Start With You' explores the concept of inherited family trauma and its impact on individuals.
+The book offers self-inventories and tools for self-discovery, enabling readers to understand their family history and its impact on their current lives.

 Similarities between the books: